-Please see the "Compensation Discussion and Analysis" section for more information regarding this program, performance units granted thereunder, and the related performance measures.

-(3) These amounts reflect possible Performance Unit payments under the Omnibus Plan for Performance Units granted in December 2010 under which the named executive officers are eligible to receive a cash payment, the amount of which is determined by the Company's performance over the performance period from November 1, 2010 through October 31, 2013.

-Please see the "Compensation Discussion and Analysis" section for more information regarding this program, performance units granted thereunder, and the related performance measures.
-The amounts actually paid to the named executive officers for 2011 pursuant to this program are reflected in the "Summary Compensation Table" located on page 32.

-- (4) The amounts shown reflect grants of restricted stock awards and stock options made under the Omnibus Plan.
+Please see the "Compensation Discussion and Analysis" section for more information regarding this program, performance units granted thereunder, the related performance measures and the actual performance results. - (3) These amounts reflect possible Performance Unit payments under the Omnibus Plan for Performance Units granted in December 2011 under which the named executive officers are eligible to receive a cash payment, the amount of which is determined by the Company's performance over the performance period from November 1, 2011 through October 31, 2014. - Please see the "Compensation Discussion and Analysis" section for more information regarding this program, performance units granted thereunder, and the related performance measures.
+The amounts actually paid to the named executive officers for 2012 pursuant to this program are reflected in the "Summary Compensation Table" located on page 34. - (4) The amounts shown reflect grants of restricted stock, restricted stock units, and stock options made under the Omnibus Plan.
 The stock options are granted at fair market value based on the closing share price as of the grant date. - (5) The fair value shown in this column was calculated in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in calculating these values may be found in Note 14 to the Company's audited financial statements on Form 10-K for the year ended October 31, 2011. - (6) Cash dividends are paid on unvested restricted stock.
-The dividend rate is not preferential and is equal to the rate paid on the Company's common stock as disclosed in Part II, Item 5 of the Company's Form 10-K for the year ended October 31, 2011.
+A discussion of the assumptions used in calculating these values may be found in Note 14 to the Company's audited financial statements on Form 10-K for the year ended October 31, 2012. - (6) Cash dividends are paid on unvested restricted stock.
+The dividend rate is not preferential and is equal to the rate paid on the Company's common stock as disclosed in Part II, Item 5 of the Company's Form 10-K for the year ended October 31, 2012.